abelectronicsuk/ABElectronics_CPP_Libraries/ExpanderPi/README.md

 io_set_interrupt_defaults(uint8_t port, uint8_t value)
 ```
 These bits set the compare value for pins configured for interrupt-on-change on the selected port.
-If the associated pin level is the opposite from the register bit, an interrupt occurs.
+If the associated pin level is the opposite of the register bit, an interrupt occurs.
 **Parameters:**
 port *(uint8_t)*: 0 = pins 1 to 8, 1 = pins 9 to 16,
 value *(uint8_t)*: compare value between 0 and 255 or 0x00 and 0xFF.
 Each bit in the 8-bit number represents a pin on the port.